go-playground/log/README.md

 Usage
 ------
-import the log package, setup at least one handler
+import the log package, it is recommended to set up at least one handler, but there is a default console logger.
 ```go
 package main